Warona23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 5-execute uses command for execusiion permission the script 6-multiple_permissions is for multiple permissions script 7-everybody gives executable permission to everyone
+script 5-execute uses command for execusiion permission the script 6-multiple_permissions is for multiple permissions script 7-everybody gives executable permission to everyone the scrip 8-James_Bond only gives others all rights and denies the owner and ther group